 - Medicare Part D is prescription drug coverage.
 It is an optional prescription drug plan offered through private companies.

-Many Medicare Advantage plans include coverage for prescriptions and may offer dental and vision benefits.
+Many Medicare Advantage plans include coverage for prescriptions and may offer dental, vision and hearing benefits.
 You may need to pay a monthly premium in addition to the Part B premium, but it may be worth it based on your needs.